 One app that looks to provide this for users is Callblock.
 Simply download the app, select the kinds of calls you'd like to block and voila!
 It should block all nuisance callers whose details are on the apps 200,000-entry database.
 Even if it isn't, it's easy enough to add new numbers yourself via the app.

-The advice we'd offer first of all is to update to the latest version of iOS - this is a free process and brings numerous useful features.
-However, some devices simply can't run iOS 7 or above.
-Any iPhones before the iPhone 5 are incompatible.
+The advice we'd offer first of all is to update to the latest version of iOS - this is a free process and brings a phenomenal number of useful features that have been added to iOS since 2013.
+However, some devices simply can't update beyond a certain point, so this may not be possible.

 1. Jailbreak your iPhone, and block numbers using iBlacklist or another unofficial app

 'Jailbreaking' your iPhone means bypassing the locks put in place by Apple to prevent unauthorised apps being used on the phone.
 Once you break these restrictions, you gain access to a large number of unofficial apps, many of which offer features you'd never otherwise be able to access; but jailbreaking is legally ambiguous, risky, and certain to void any warranties you have with Apple.
-Therefore our advice is to think long and hard before going ahead with the jailbreaking process.
+Therefore our advice is to think long and hard before going ahead.

 (What's more, the known methods for jailbreaking the iPhone 4S and later won't work if you've updated to iOS 6.1.3 or later, so you'll have to jump ahead to solution 2.)

-If you decide to jailbreak your iPhone (and have heard and understood our warnings), we have full iPhone jailbreaking instructions here.
-As we said, you'll need to be using iOS 6.1.2 or earlier to achieve a long-term jailbreak - the most recent updates fixed the flaw that allowed the process to work. (iOS 7 hasn't been jailbroken yet, incidentally, but we expect it will be soon.)
+Assuming you've heard and understood our warnings and still want to go ahead, a separate article provides full iPhone jailbreaking instructions.
+As we said, you'll need to be using iOS 6.1.2 or earlier to achieve a long-term jailbreak - later updates fixed the flaw that allowed the process to work.

 Once you've jailbroken your iPhone, you need to find a call-blocking app.
-Search on the Apple App Store and the independent Cydia app store.
-The blocking app we are going to use is called iBlacklist, which is on Cydia.
-It costs $12.99 (about £8.50) and offers the ability to block calls and SMS messages from specific numbers, as well as all unknown numbers.
+Search on the Cydia app store.
+The blocking app we used is called iBlacklist, which offers the ability to block calls and SMS messages from specific numbers, as well as all unknown numbers.

 Install iBlacklist, restart your iPhone, open iBlacklist and click 'Blacklists'.
 To add a phone number to your blacklist, hit 'Add new Blacklist' and add it manually (you can do this via your recent call list).
 Once you've added a number, set the 'Call' icon to 'On'.
 To block text messages do the same thing with the 'Message' icon.

 Now you need to configure what happens when a call comes in from a blacklisted number.
 Hit 'Action to be performed'.
-Options include blocking before your phone even acknowledges the call, sending back the engaged tone, sending the caller directly to voicemail, or automatically hanging up the call.
-Finally, hit the blue button to save your selections and that number is blocked.
+Options include blocking before your phone even acknowledges the call, returning an engaged tone, sending directly to voicemail, or automatically hanging up.
+Finally, hit the blue button to save your selections.

 And it doesn't just work on one number.
 Every time a different timewaster calls you, simply bring up the recent calls screen, tap the arrow by the number and hit 'Add to Existing Contact'.
 Then add them to the previously created contact.

 But wait: it gets better.
 To save you the trouble of looking at your phone to see who's calling, you can set a specific ringtone to the troublemaker contact.
-The robot, say, or the quacking duck.
-Better still, you can set it to a silent ringtone.
+The robot, say, or the quacking duck - or better still, a silent ringtone.
 You'll need to create the ringtone yourself, but it's very easy.
 Just create a silent sample in GarageBand, then save it as a ringtone.

 It's fairly well known that basic call blocks are easy to bypass.
-(As we state at the end of this article, we encourage readers to respect call blocks and attempt to bypass them in emergency situations only.)
 All you need to do is hide your caller ID; you can do this in your iPhone's settings, or enter a country-specific code on a call-by-call basis.
 With no caller ID, the iPhone doesn't know who's calling, and therefore can't block the call, although it will indicate that the number has been withheld, that there is no caller ID, or that the caller is unknown.

 Fortunately, for those who are being harassed by persistent, abusive or stalking callers who know about this simple workaround, there are some options remaining.
 Here's what you need to know in order to block an unknown number.